iamdevonbutler/mongorules/README.md

 - 'boolean'
 - 'date'

-**For arrays:**

-Type checking will be enforced on each value in an *arrays of values* and a *arrays of arrays of values*.
+Type checking will be enforced on each value in an *arrays of values*.

-*Mongorules also supports types for arrays of values, arrays of objects, and arrays in arrays; however, there is no need to explicitly specify the type - the type is implied from your schema.
+*Mongorules supports types for arrays of values, arrays of objects; however, there is no need to explicitly specify the type - the type is implied from your schema.
 See [supported data structures](#supported-data-structures).*

 #### Date formats